1076644/logistic_growth_computer_week3/README.md

 This represents the rate of change we may see in population growth of E.coli which is then eventually scaled when the population reaches a certain number in the population known as the carrying capacity (K).

 The first section of the analysis is splitting the growth of the bacteria into its distinct stages.
 In a logisitical model, we see a *lag phase*, *exponential phase* and then a *stationary phase* specifically for this data set.
-We may also see a *death phase* where population numbers reduce in other models.
+We may also see a *death phase* where population numbers reduce if exceeding the carrying capacity.
 We can visualise the growth using the following code:

 ``` r
 growth_data <- read.csv("experiment.csv")